Mount Lebanon Governorate: Demographics

+According to registered voters in 2014:

-Mount Lebanon has a Christian majority with the presence of other religious groups such as Muslims.
+Mount Lebanon has a Christian majority with the presence of other religious groups such as Druze and Muslims.
 Maronites live in the Metn and Baabda districts (other Christian denominations such as Greek Orthodox, Armenian Orthodox, and Greek Catholics make up the rest of the population alongside Muslims).
 The Druze are the majority in the Aley district and a plurality in the Chouf district (nearly equal in numbers with Sunni Muslims and Christians).
 Shia minorities live in the Coast areas of Baabda District like Borj Al Barajneh, Haret Hreik, Ghobeiry and Chiyah.

+There are no accurate statistics, but according to the number of registered voters in 2005, the percentage of Christians is 65.8%, followed by Druze with 15.43%, then Sunnis with 8.23%, followed by Shiites with 7.76%.

+The Christian and Druze communities have a long history of interaction dating back roughly a millennium, particularly in Mount Lebanon.
+Over the centuries, they have peacefully interacted and lived together, sharing common social and cultural landscapes, although occasional exceptions have occurred.
+This interaction been marked by shared economic activities, cultural exchange, and even political alliances in some cases.
+The two communities lived among each other and interacted socially on an everyday basis.
+The close bonds between Christian and Druze neighbors led to Christian communities thriving in some Druze towns.

+Cities, towns and villages

+This list includes all cities, towns and villages with more than 6,000 registered voters in 2014:

 Economy

 The economy of Mount Lebanon Governorate depends mainly on industrial activities.
 The Governorate includes the highest percentage of industrial establishments in Lebanon (about 58% of the total Lebanese industrial establishments).
-Most of these establishments work in the food industries sector (17.93%), thus representing 34% of the total number of companies engaged in food industries.
+The largest sector is the food industries sector (17.93%), thus representing 34% of the total number of companies engaged in food industries.
 This sector is followed by paper and printing companies, which constitute 13.15% of the industrial establishments in Mount Lebanon.
 There are more than 12 industrial zones in Mount Lebanon, near the port of Beirut.

-The Governorate of Mount Lebanon includes 5 tourist sites out of the nine most attractive sites for tourists.
+The Governorate of Mount Lebanon includes five out of nine of Lebanon's top tourist attractions.
 It also includes 260 hotels, which is the highest percentage among the governorates, with the exception of Beirut.